Affiliate disclosure: Some links earn us a small commission at no cost to you.

 Getting there

-By taxi from Kololi: D400–600 (£4.70–7) one-way.
-30–40 minutes.
-Ask the driver to wait — there is no reliable transport back on demand.
+By taxi from Kololi: D400–600 (£4.70–7) one-way, 30–40 minutes.
+Ask the driver to wait — there's no reliable transport back on demand.

-The fish landing — timing everything
+The fish landing — timing is everything

 The smoke house